 Locating Orion the Hunter

 Orion is clearly visible in the night sky from November to February.
-Orion is in the southwest sky if you are in the Northern Hemisphere or the northwestern sky if you are in the Southern Hemisphere.
-It is best seen between latitudes 85 and -75 degrees.
+Orion is in the southwestern sky if you are in the Northern Hemisphere or the northwestern sky if you are in the Southern Hemisphere.
+It is best seen between latitudes 85 and minus 75 degrees.
 Its right ascension is 5 hours, and its declination is 5 degrees.

 Alnilam, Mintaka and Alnitak, which form Orion’s belt, are the most prominent stars in the Orion constellation.
 Betelgeuse, the second brightest star in Orion, establishes the right shoulder of the hunter.
 Bellatrix serves as Orion's left shoulder.

 Other stars in the constellation include Hatsya, which establishes the tip of Orion's sword that hangs off the belt, and Meissa, which forms Orion's head.
 Saiph serves as Orion's right knee.
-Rigel forms the hunter's left knee.
+Rigel, Orion’s brightest star, forms the hunter's left knee.

 With one exception, all of the main stars in Orion are bright young blue giants or supergiants, ranging in distance from Bellatrix (243 light-years) to Alnilam (1,359 light-years).
 The Orion Nebula is farther away than any of the naked eye stars at a distance of about 1,600 light-years.
 One light-year is the distance light travels in a single year, about 6 trillion miles (10 trillion kilometers).